Temporary Conditions

 All junctions are marked with signs to help guide you.

-To allow the field to spread out, the start of the race occurs on the single-lane gravel road in front of the race headquarters.
+To allow the field to spread out, the race starts on the single-lane gravel road in front of the race headquarters.
 The start is the only time that you will run on this road.
 Beginning with the return to HQ on lap 1, the remainder of the eight laps will use the Hills/Oaks/Lot A/Lot C parking access road and pedestrian path to reach the Start / Finish line timing tent.

 0.0M Exit HQ from S/F line